 Missions are an important part of the ministry at the Evangelical Free Church of Bozeman (EFCB).
 We support over 40 missionaries, who are serving in about a dozen countries around the world.
-New missionaries, both long and short-term head out from our congregation on a regular basis.
-To see more information about our Missionaries and Mission Organizations, click here.
+New missionaries, both long- and short-term, head out from our congregation on a regular basis.

 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.
 Matt.
 28:19-20, NIV

 Download the “Short-term Missions Application” if you are going on a short-term (less than 2 years) missions trip and are looking for financial support.
 If you are going to serve long-term (over 2 years) and are looking for financial support download the “Long-term Missions Application“.

 Please Note: Only fill out an application if you have already made contact with an E-Free Missions representative who has invited you to do so.
 We don’t want to waste your time.
 Thank you for understanding that all resources are finite and must be prioritized.